 Kirsten Stolle is a visual artist working in collage, drawing and mixed media.
-Her research-based practice is grounded in the investigation of corporate propaganda, environmental politics and biotechnology.
+Her research-based practice is grounded in the investigation of corporate propaganda, food politics and biotechnology.

 Kirsten was born in Newton, Massachusetts in 1967, lived and worked in the San Francisco Bay Area for 19 years, and currently lives in Western North Carolina.
 Her work is included in the permanent collections of the San Jose Museum of Art, (San Jose, CA), Crocker Art Museum, (Sacramento, CA), and the Minneapolis Institute of Art, (Minneapolis, MN).

 Solo exhibitions include NOME Projects (Berlin), Southeastern Center for Contemporary Art (NC), Second Street Gallery (VA), Turchin Center for the Visual Arts/Appalachian State University (NC), Tracey Morgan Gallery (NC), Dolby Chadwick Gallery (CA), Roy G Biv Gallery (OH) and Kathryn Markel Fine Arts (NYC).
 Group exhibition highlights include the Fridman Gallery (NYC), Lesley Heller Workspace (NYC), Datscha Radio (Berlin), San Jose Museum of Art (CA), Power Plant Gallery/Duke University (NC), William King Museum (VA), Monterey Museum of Art (CA), Crocker Art Museum (CA), Hunterdon Museum of Art (NJ), Tweed Museum of Art (MN), Riverside Art Museum (CA), Triton Museum of Art (CA), University of North Carolina Asheville (NC), Truman State University (MO), Torpedo Factory (VA), Roos Arts (NY), and Jonathan Ferrara Gallery (LA).